peteash10/instructionsforhumans.com/pages/events.md

 **All Week:** [Susan Kruse's Drawing Apparatuses](http://instructionsforhumans.com/kruse/) will be available for you to borrow and carry around the city as they draw a record of your movement.
 These generated artworks will be displayed in the gallery and posted to you later.
 [More details here.](http://instructionsforhumans.com/kruse/)

 **Saturday:** [Data Art Day](http://instructionsforhumans.com/dataartday/) sees me inviting three guests to the gallery to show and talk about their work.
-At 5pm of the day there'll be semi-formal garhering with beverages aimed at artists working with, or thinking about working with, data and information.
+At 5pm of the day there'll be semi-formal gathering with beverages aimed at artists working with, or thinking about working with, data and information.

 - [More info about Data Art Day.](http://instructionsforhumans.com/dataartday/)
 - [Tickets are free - please book here.](https://www.eventbrite.co.uk/e/data-art-day-tickets-39793686989)